X

 Utilize drip irrigation systems with adjustable emitters to deliver water directly to the root zones of plants, minimizing water loss through evaporation and runoff.
 Plants can absorb more water, reducing overall water usage compared to less efficient methods like sprinklers or hand watering.

 I use the garden grids from Garden in Minutes to water my raised beds.
-(Use code Angela10 to save $10 off $100 or GITG5 to save 5 percent on any size order.)
+(Use code Angela10 to save $10 off $100 or ANGELA to save 7% on any size order.)
+For more tips on watering raised beds check out this guide.

 More Water-Saving Tips for Desert Gardening